Michael Wyckoff

 Michael Everett Wyckoff (born March 5, 1994) is an American film composer, record producer, and pianist.
 He is also known by his stage name R!OT.
-Among his credits are Boneworks, Pitch Perfect 3, and Over the Moon.
-He has a platinum record for the single "Diamond", obtained in 2017.
+Among his credits are Boneworks, Bonelab, Pitch Perfect 3, and Over the Moon.

 Life and career

 Wyckoff was born and grew up in the Los Angeles community of Van Nuys.
 He began taking piano lessons at the age of 4.
 Wyckoff attended California State University Northridge for Film Scoring.

 In 2012, Wyckoff started his R!OT project by launching the youtube channel "riotedm", and began uploading original music and remixes performed on the Novation Launchpad.
 His videos gained popularity, giving him over 300,000 subscribers as of 2020.
 In 2014, his unofficial remix of Animals by Martin Garrix went viral and gained over 75 million views across various online platforms.